pascal-huber/typst-letter-template/lttr.typ

         size: 11pt,
     ),
     settings: (
-        // NOTE: this is a DIN 5008 (but okay for all)
+        // NOTE: this is a DIN 5008 setting (but okay for all)
         min_content_spacing: 90mm,
         content_spacing: 8.46mm,
         justify_content: true,